oauth-wg/oauth-selective-disclosure-jwt/main.md

 represented using W3C Verifiable Credentials Data Model as defined in [@VC_DATA].

+SD-JWT is equivalent to an issuer-signed W3C Verifiable Credential (VC).
+SVC is sent alongside a VC.

+SD-JWT-Release is equivalent to a holder-signed W3C Verifiable Presentation (VP).

+SD-JWT-Release as a VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a VC using JWT compact serialization.

 Below is a non-normative example of an SD-JWT represented as a verifiable credential encoded as JSON and signed as JWS compliant to [@VC_DATA].